immoblecher/qgis-plugin-mysqlimport/README.txt

+MySQL/MariaDB Importer Plugin

-This plugin was built with the Plugin Builder in QGIS
+This plugin was built with the Plugin Builder in QGIS.

+Please make sure the MySQL Python extensions are installed!
+Otherwise the plugin will give an error message about a missing "MySQLdb" module.

 Once installed there will be a button with a seal (MariaDB icon) and a menu item under Database to access the one-form plugin.
 Just enter the details